andersonsam/temperature_events_canada/README.md

 This code accompanies the paper:

-Anderson, S. and Chartrand, S. "The streamflow response to multi-day warm anomaly events: Sensitivity to future warming and spatiotemporal variability by event magnitude" (2024, in review)
+Anderson, S. and Chartrand, S. "The streamflow response to multi-day warm anomaly events: Sensitivity to future warming and spatiotemporal variability by event magnitude".
+Earth's Future.
+(2024)

 This study identifies the streamflow repsonse to normal, warm, and hot temperature events from 1981 - 2020 across 868 basins in Canada.
 Then, we use climate reanalysis data to understand how such streamflow responses are sensitive to warmer annual temperatures.